 Make reading actionable with team rituals that turn ideas into habits:

 - Host a team book club and discuss chapters with concrete examples from your codebase.
+See our clean-code checklist for meeting prompts and exercises: /resources/clean-code-checklist.

 - Run code katas focused on a single principle, like SRP or TDD.